elos/documentation/guide/2 - Data Model.md

-    String  ≡ the set of all UTF-8 binary encoded strings Date    ≡ the set of all RFC3099 binary encoded dates List    ≡ the set of all sets of mappings from Integer to Primitives Map     ≡ the set of all
+    String  ≡ the set of all UTF-8 binary encoded strings Date    ≡ the set of all RFC3099 binary encoded dates List    ≡ the set of all sets of mappings from Integer to Primitives Map     ≡ the set of all sets of mappings from { Integer, Float, String } to Primitive

 #### Traits